stroborobo/werc/sites/werc.cat-v.org/index.md

 Werc runs on any Unix-like system where [Plan 9 from User Space](http://plan9.us) is available (this includes Linux, *BSD, OS X and Solaris), and on Plan 9.

+If you use Debian you can install the `9base` package that will provide all the required commands (but at the moment you need to install the version in *sid*, older versions in stable lack some of the required programs)

 Werc can use any HTTP server that can handle CGI, and has been tested with at least Apache, Lighttpd, Cherokee, nhttpd, Hiawatha, and others.